anghel-gabriel/fullstack-shiftease/README.md

 # ShiftEase App

 Welcome to the ShiftEase app, a tool designed to help manage shifts for various jobs efficiently.
-Initially built using Firebase, we have transitioned to an Express-based backend.
+Initially built using Firebase, I have transitioned to an Express-based backend.
 This document provides comprehensive information on the app's features, the developer's contributions, and backend integration.

 ## Desktop Screenshots